Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 In addition to the committers who all contributed to this release we would like to acknowledge the help from Jamie Chen, David Foster, Kyle Fransham, Adam Smith, and Dan Yocum.

-The release is available for download at: http://www.nimbusproject.org/downloads/
+The release is available for download at: https://www.nimbusproject.org/downloads/

 Documentation is available at:

-- Nimbus Infrastructure: http://www.nimbusproject.org/docs/2.8/
+- Nimbus Infrastructure: https://www.nimbusproject.org/docs/2.8/

-- Nimbus Platform Context Broker: http://www.nimbusproject.org/doc/ctxbroker/
+- Nimbus Platform Context Broker: https://www.nimbusproject.org/doc/ctxbroker/

-- Nimbus Platform cloudinit.d: http://www.nimbusproject.org/doc/cloudinitd/
+- Nimbus Platform cloudinit.d: https://www.nimbusproject.org/doc/cloudinitd/

 -